 - ABB Group.
 They are one of the world’s largest and most diverse engineering technology companies, with more than 20 sites in the UK and over 145,000 people in around 100 countries.
 ABB Consulting provides technical services to improve performance in the areas of compliance, operations and engineering to customers in the chemical, petrochemical, oil & gas, power, pharmaceuticals, metals and consumer industries worldwide.
 They offer expertise in the following areas: environmental services, industrial energy efficiency, inspection, specialist functional engineering, integrity management, operations improvement, project services, process safety, technical software and technical training.
 They are looking for Control Electrical Graduate Engineers, Chemical Graduate Engineers and Mechanical Graduate Engineers.
 You will be based at Teesside or Warrington but the range of the work will allow you to travel within the UK and possibly overseas.

 - AB Foods.
 They are one of the biggest food manufacturers in the UK and a major international business.
-They offer 5 graduate programmes in supply chain & operations, commercial sales, engineering, marketing and technical.
+They offer 7 graduate programmes in supply chain & operations, customer development, HR, Procurement, engineering, marketing and technical.
 They recruit c20 graduates each year to join six businesses.
 You need 280 UCAS points to apply.
 For egineering you require either an electrical, chemical or mechanical engineering degree.
 For the technical role, you must have a food science or food nutrition degree. for the marketing , sales and suppply chain roles, they do not stipulate a degree.
 The programmes vary in length, from 18 months to 2 years.
 Some stay in one place, others involve a series of placements.

 Find out more about how to prepare for the job assessment process in Airbus HERE

-- Amec Foster Wheeler They recruit within three main disciplines: Business, Science and Environment and Engineering.
+- Amec Foster Wheeler.
+They recruit within three main disciplines: Business, Science and Environment and Engineering.
+Its a 2 year scheme.
 Each of these disciplines provides opportunities within Environment & Infrastructure (E&I), Transmission & Distribution (T&D), Clean Energy and Oil & Gas (O&G) business areas and there are a wide range of technical and non-technical opportunities available.

 - ARCADIS.
 As a graduate consultant, you’ll join other graduates and senior employees on new and existing projects for a range of clients across the UK and abroad.
 A wide range of site and office based experience will underpin your career development.
 They are interested in you if you are reading; biology, chemistry, computer science, ecology, engineering (chemical, civil, electrical, mechanical), environmental science, ergonomics, geology, geotechnical, hydrogeology, maths, physics, project management and quantity surveying.